Child waking to use the potty during the night or early in the morning?

 You may need to play with the timing of dinner, bedtime snacks, or fiber in the diet.

 Look at when you’re offering foods high in fiber.
-If you’re offering higher fiber options at breakfast, and your little one needs to poop in the middle of the night, it’s taking longer to get through the digestive track, so you should offer fiber later in the day.
+If you’re offering higher fiber options at breakfast, and your little one needs to poop in the middle of the night, it’s taking longer to get through the digestive tract, so you should offer fiber later in the day.

 Alternatively, if you’re offering more fiber-rich foods later in the day, consider offering them earlier so they can work themselves out of the system before bed!